Pressio/pressio-demoapps/README.md

 This repository contains a suite of 1D, 2D and 3D demo problems of varying complexity (from linear advection, to compressible Euler). <br>
 The main feature of this work is the built-in support for hyper-reduction.
 This code, in fact, was originally started as part of the Pressio project to create a suite of benchmark problems to test ROMs and hyper-reduction techniques, but it is being developed to be self-contained, so it can be used for different purposes.
 For example, you can just use it for doing "standard" simulations, or you can just leverage the Python meshing scripts, or leverage the hyper-reduction capability to study function approximations.
 Its main scope is to provide a testbed of problems that are well-known to be hard for ROMs, explore the impact of the numerical scheme, and test news ideas for hyper-reduction.

+Some features of this code are:
+- a **cell-centered finite volume** discretization on **uniform structured meshes**
-Some features of this code are: uses cell-centered finite volumes, targets uniform structured meshes, the (simple) meshing tool is written in Python and it is separate from the main code, supports well-established shock-capturing schemes and flux forms (which can be easily extended), supports hyper-reduction/sample mesh in 1D, 2D and 3D for varying stencil sizes.
+- a (simple) meshing tool written in Python that is separate from the main code
+- well-established shock-capturing schemes and flux forms (which can be easily extended)
+- hyper-reduction/sample mesh in 1D, 2D and 3D for varying stencil sizes.

 The development is grounded on:
 - **simplicity**: we use high-level abstractions and a well-defined API to make this code as simple as possible to use, minimizing the number of steps needed to set up a problem.
 We follow a *three-step* process: (1) generate the mesh, (2) load the mesh and (3) create a problem instance that has a specific API.